Frame Straightening & Cost to Repair Frame Damage

 If your vehicle is covered by insurance, it would be a great idea to discuss the accident with your insurance company.
 Some insurance policies will also help you pay for a rental while your car is in the shop.

 Remember, if you’ve been in an accident, never admit fault in a collision!
-Don’t even apologize, as this can be seen as taking the blame.
-Talk to your insurance agent first.
+Don’t even apologize, as this can be seen as taking the blame and can affect your insurance coverage or even invalidate your claim.
+Talk to your insurance agent first, and a car accident attorney if required.

 Mizzoni's Auto Body Location